 Thanksgiving: Thank God for how he is present in our lives, what he has done and what he will do

 Supplication: Dialogue with God, ask for clarification and guidance about situations, pray about needs, wants, fears, joys.

 The ACTS prayer is a catchy way to make sure that we have an order to our conversations with God, but they aren’t a requirement for prayer.
 Growing up I found this structure helpful, but I didn’t fully understand the difference between Adoration and Thanksgiving.

-Thankfully Sara Hagerty has taken the time clarify Adoration in detail.
+Thankfully Sara Hagerty has taken the time to clarify Adoration in detail.
 She also has a monthly adoration plan you can follow to help put this important prayer discipline into practice.

 The Discipline of Adoration